gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 We *could* make this work but only if the UI framework we used offered a deterministic view lifecycle and could re-render certain parts of the app without throwing the DOM or the state away.
 Oh wait… Here comes React, right?

 When an update for a module with a React component comes in, we can patch the prototype of the existing component with new prototype (that has fresh `render` and other methods), and then call `forceUpdate` on all mounted instances.
-This will keep componentʼs state and, thanks to Reactʼs reconciliation algorithm, apply the minimal set of updates from what previous version of `render` returned.
+This will keep componentʼs state and, thanks to Reactʼs reconciliation algorithm, apply the minimal set of updates from whatever the previous version of `render` returned.

 It would be a chore if we had to do this for every component manually, but thatʼs what [react-hot-loader](https://github.com/gaearon/react-hot-loader) is for! **It handles HMR business for your React components.**